 To help address these challenges, the Proof Engineering (PE) project is collecting best practices and building techniques and tools for developing large systems in the demanding and foundational context of proof assistants.

 Feb 2018 Paper in ICSE-Demo 2018.

 Nov 2017 Papers in ASE 2017 and CPP 2018.

 May 2017 Site goes live.

-Proof Engineering is an international collaboration between researchers at the University of Washington (UW), University College London (UCL), the University of Illinois at Urbana-Champaign (UIUC), the University of Texas at Austin (UT), and Cornell University (CU).
+Proof Engineering is an international collaboration between researchers at University of Washington (UW), University College London (UCL), The University of Texas at Austin (UT), and Cornell University (CU).
 Many volunteers have helped out on PE projects; we're very grateful for their contributions!
 Folks currently working on PE include: